 After filling out an online form, Dave Ramsey ELP will instantly match you with multiple realtors.
 You can then interview those agents to see if they’re a good fit for you.
 If not, you’re free to walk away at any time — like all agent matching services, the Dave Ramsey ELP realtor program comes with zero obligations.

-Ramsey, through his parent company Ramsey Solutions, also offers similar matching services for “trusted professionals,” including in the areas of:
+Ramsey, through his parent company Ramsey Solutions, also recommends other ELPs and "trusted providers" beyond realtors, including in the areas of:

 - Car rentals